Learn to Skate USA Program

 ISI Program LTS USA Program Tot 1 Snowplow Sam 1 Tot 2 Snowplow Sam 2 Tot 3 Snowplow Sam 3 Tot Elite Basic 2 Pre-Alpha Basic 1 Pre Alpha II Basic 2 Alpha I Basic 3 Alpha II Basic 4 Beta I Basic 5 Beta II Basic 5 Gamma Basic 6 Delta Pre-Free Skate Freestyle 1 Free Skate 1 Freestyle 2 Free Skate 2 Freestyle 3 Free Skate 3 Freestyle 4 Free Skate 4 Freestyle 5 Free Skate 5 Freestyle 6 Free Skate 6 Freestyle 7 Advanced Free Skate

-ASPIRE is designed for skaters looking to make the transition from learn to skate group classes into U.S. Figure Skating testing and competing, this program provides a safe, supportive group training environment.
+ASPIRE is designed for skaters looking to make the transition from learn-to-skate group classes to U.S. Figure Skating testing and competing in a safe, supportive group training environment.
 Skaters learn core values: Attitude, Sportsmanship, Perseverance, Integrity, Respect, and Effort.
-Classes include both on and off-ice training, developing good practice habits to skate recreationally or begin a competitive career.
-Skaters continue to work towards their basic skills and free skate badges and have the opportunity to earn badges related to the core values.
-Skaters registered for this program, interested in testing Moves in the Field, Dance, or Free skate or competing, should purchase a USFS membership through a qualified skating club.
+Classes include both on and off-ice training.
+Skaters develop good practice habits to skate recreationally or begin a competitive career.